1. What is critical illness cover?

 This depends on whether a critical diagnosis would affect you or anyone else financially.
 A critical diagnosis often leaves people unable to work for a while, which for many people has financial consequences.
 Especially if you have other people relying on your income – like a partner or children.

 If you’d struggle financially in the wake of a diagnosis, you’d benefit from having this kind of cover in place.
 It gives you peace of mind that a diagnosis wouldn’t derail your finances.
+To help make your decision, read about the pros and cons of critical illness cover.

 3. How much critical illness cover do I need?